JackLot/LearnGit.io/README.md

 * [Feature request or content suggestion](https://github.com/JackLot/LearnGit.io/issues/new?assignees=&labels=feature+request+%2F+content+suggestion&template=feature-request-or-content-suggestion.md&title=)

 <br />
-<sub>Note: This repository doesn't host any code!
+<sub><sub>Note: This repository doesn't host any code!
 This is on purpose.
 LearnGit.io is a paid content repository and resource library.
-Sharing source code is not possible for a mostly-static website like this because content is hosted inside the repository itself.</sub>
+Sharing source code is not possible for a mostly-static website like this because content is hosted inside the repository itself.</sub></sub>